mizzao/meteor-sharejs/README.md

 ### Meteor User-Accounts Integration

-The Authorization was removed in version 0.9.0, because the current implementation did not added any security as `Meteor.userId` is no secret token.
+The Authorization was removed in version 0.9.0, because the current implementation did not added any security as `Meteor.userId` is not a secret token.

 ## Advanced